dcos/dcos-e2e/README.md

 The original superuser username of the cluster.
 This is a random string if it is not given in `extra_config`.
+This is only useful for DC/OS Enterprise clusters.

 ##### `original_superuser_password`

 The original superuser password of the cluster.
 This is a random string if it is not given in `extra_config`.
+This is only useful for DC/OS Enterprise clusters.

 #### Nodes